uw-visual-odometry/Charuco_Stereo_Calibrator/README.md

 # Overview

-The `StereoCalibrator` and `Rectifier` are Python tools for stereo camera calibration and rectification.
+The `CharucoStereoCalibrator`, `StereoCalibrator` and `Rectifier` are Python tools for stereo camera calibration and rectification.
 They compute intrinsic and stereo parameters, rectify stereo images, and visualize epipolar geometry, essential for 3D vision tasks like depth estimation and 3D reconstruction.

 ---